aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 url: /cpp/working-with-styles-and-themes/
 ---

+The [StyleCollection](https://apireference.aspose.com/words/cpp/class/aspose.words.style_collection/) class is used to manage built-in and apply user-defined settings to styles.

 ## How to Extract Content Based on Styles

 At a simple level, retrieving the content based on styles from a Word document can be useful to identify, list and count paragraphs and runs of text formatted with a specific style.
 For example, you may need to identify particular kinds of content in the document, such as examples, titles, references, keywords, figure names, and case studies.